Skip to main content

 • Flight risk

-The coloured panels show the correlation between the selected variables.
+The colored panels show the correlation between the selected variables.
 Each panel includes the percentage of employees who fall into that intersection.

 Click any panel to view detailed information about the employee, their manager, and their evaluation.